30 Different Types of Beetles in Texas

 14. Flower Longhorn Beetle

-Ironically, the larvae of S. famelica rarely have trouble locating food because they consume a variety of deadwood from widely distributed trees including oak and birch.
+Ironically, the larvae of S. famelica rarely have trouble locating food because they consume a variety of deadwood from widely distributed trees, including oak and birch.

-Adults are most active from late spring through summer and visit flowers to consume nectar and consume pollen.
+Adults are most active from late spring through summer and visit flowers to consume nectar and pollen.
 Not much else has been written about this species’ life cycle.

 15. Black Blister Beetle